AI-Assisted Incident Command with Claude Integrations and MCP

 Suggested Workflow

-Use Claude as the incident synthesis layer, then use MCP-governed actions for controlled system updates.
+Use Claude as the incident synthesis layer, then use approval-gated MCP actions for controlled system updates.

 - Trigger workflow when a high-severity incident label is applied.

-- Claude pulls context from connected systems (runbooks, prior incidents, active tickets, architecture notes).
+- Claude pulls context from connected systems (runbooks, prior incidents, active tickets, architecture notes, chat updates).

-- Claude generates a ranked hypothesis list with required evidence checks.
+- Claude generates a ranked hypothesis list with required evidence checks and clear freshness markers.

 - Claude Code produces a minimal-risk fix plan and rollback plan.

-- MCP action tools draft Jira updates, create follow-up issues, and prepare Confluence incident timelines.
+- MCP action tools draft Jira updates, create follow-up issues, and prepare Confluence incident timelines, but do not publish them yet.

 - Incident lead approves writes before execution.

-- After resolution, the same pipeline drafts a post-incident brief and preventive action list.
+- After resolution, the same pipeline drafts a post-incident brief and preventive action list, again with review before publish.

 This creates one loop from signal to resolution artifacts without sacrificing control.